nsearls-bu/ec601-project1/spring1.md

 ## Sprint 3 Plans

+Implement the following user stories and prepare system for distributed deployment.

 ### Scalability and Performance:
     As a network engineer, I want to ensure the system performs without significant impact under load, and it can scale efficiently when deployed in larger environments.